 Certification as Teacher of Students with Visual Impairments (TVI) with a Master of Education

-The Vision Studies Program at the University of Pittsburgh (Pitt) began preparing Teachers of Students with Visual Impairment (TVI), Orientation and Mobility (O&M) specialists, and doctoral leadership personnel in 1963, making it one of the longest-running programs in personnel preparation in the United States.
-Throughout that time, the vision studies program has prepared thousands of highly specialized teachers to serve the education needs of children who are blind or visually impaired nationwide.
+The program in Visual Impairment and Blindness at the University of Pittsburgh (Pitt) began preparing Teachers of Students with Visual Impairment (TVI), Orientation and Mobility (O&M) specialists, and doctoral leadership personnel in 1963, making it one of the longest-running programs in personnel preparation in the United States.
+Throughout that time, we have prepared thousands of highly specialized teachers to serve the education needs of children who are blind or visually impaired nationwide.

 Presently, there is a substantial demand for certified teachers of students with visual impairments to serve the needs of this population locally, regionally, and nationally.
 Positions far exceed the number of qualified personnel available.
 Our graduates have become expert instructors and leaders in the field of blindness and visual impairment and have made a significant impact upon improving the lives of individuals around Pennsylvania—and the world.

 - Program Duration: 2-3 years (depending on whether the prospective student has already completed the prerequisites)

 - Time Commitment: Part time, generally one or two classes per semester.

 - Application Deadline: Early admission ends June 1; applications considered until August 1 of each year.

 - Admissions Requirements: GRE Exam Not Required

 The program is primarily online with some required face-to-face sessions.